 You can check API traffic, performance, and error status.

 - Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-- Click the API Gateway > Report menu on the Service Home page.
-This will take you to the Report page.
+- On the Service Home page, click the API Gateway > Report menu.
+You will be taken to the Report page.

 - Enter or select the required information.